 Members of a Jewish family pose outside in Kolbuszowa.

-Pictured are Hersh (Sonel) Yaacov and Dobe (Mania) Kornbluth Silber (seated), and their three children Rachel, Mosyc Aaron, and Bracha (left to right).
+Pictured are Hersh (Sonel) Yaacov and Dobe (Mania) Kornbluth Silber (seated on the right) with their children, Rachel (seated front, left), Mosyc Aaron, and Bracha (standing in back).

 - Norman Salsitz (born Naftali Saleschütz) is the son of Isak and Esther (Berl) Saleschütz.
 He was born in 1920 in Zabrze, Poland, but grew up in Kolbuszowa, where his father owned a wholesale grocery business.
 His father was a devout hasid.
 Naftali was the youngest of nine children: Avrum (b.
 1901), who immigrated to the United States in 1919; Bluma Gela b.
 1903); Leibush (b.
 1904); Malcia (b.
 1907); Liba (b.
 1908); Matla (b.
 1911); David (b.
 1913), who immigrated to Palestine in 1933; and Rachel (b.
 1917).
 Though he was given a traditional Jewish upbringing that included cheder, afternoon Talmud Torah and yeshiva study, Naftali sought to break out of the confines of his orthodox milieu.
 After spending two terms at a yeshiva in Tarnow, he returned home to work in his father's business.
 At this time he started to wear more modern clothing and trim his sidelocks.
 As a young teenager Naftali fell in love with a local girl named Rozia Susskind.
 Together they became involved in the Hanoar Hatzioni Zionist youth movement.
 By the age of nineteen Naftali had firm plans to marry Rozia and immigrate to Palestine.
 The war brought an abrupt end to these plans.